 Using predictive analytics to project needs in advance can be a winning formula when you’re trying to increase your PR budget.
 To do this, you need data.

 What sources of data can help you make the case?

 Penn stresses that you need to start with “clean” data.
 If your data is tainted from the start, your predictions will be wrong—which could throw off your entire campaign.

-Also, use care in selecting which data is best for your needs.
+Also, use care in selecting which data is best for your PR strategy needs.
 Data with too little detail can lead to inaccurate predictions, as can data with too much detail.

 Of course, you’ll want to review and assess progress along the way.
 Be willing to make adjustments if the campaign is underperforming.
 And at the end, evaluate the results to see how it went overall—and hopefully to leverage your success into an even bigger budget request for your next public relations push.

 Hopefully by now you have a better understanding of what it takes to increase your PR budget and take your media strategy to new heights.